 Mechanical energy is directly related to the energy dissipation.
 We can see from Figure 5b that the energy distribution during the flood and ebb periods shows good resemblance with the corresponding discharged water volume (Figure 5a).
-Both of them show an exponential decrease in the tide-dominant reach of the estuary while a roughly constant value in the river-dominant reach.
+Both of them show an exponential decrease in the tide-dominant reach of the estuary, while a roughly constant value in the river-dominant reach.
 In addition, the fresh water discharge attenuates the distribution on the flood limb while reinforcing the distribution on the ebb limb.
-Importantly we observe that after filtering the estimated kinetic energy contribution by river (FmrT=0.5ρTqrur2) from the ebb total mechanical energy (Fme), the ebb tidal mechanical energy (Fmte) is found to be approximately equal to the flood mechanical energy (Fmf) for the wet season case (qr=35,000m3/s, ur=0.95m3/s).
+Importantly we observe that after filtering the estimated riverine kinetic energy contribution (FmrT=0.5ρTqrur2) from the ebb total mechanical energy (Fme), the ebb tidal mechanical energy (Fmte) is found to be approximately equal to the flood mechanical energy (Fmf) for the wet season case (qr=35,000m3/s, ur=0.95m3/s).
 In other cases there is a residual tidal mechanical energy between flood limb and ebb limb for peak (qr=60,000m3/s, ur=1.2m3/s), dry (qr=15,000m3/s, ur=0.45m3/s) and no runoff scenario (qr=1,000m3/s, ur=0.05m3/s).
-Furthermore, the ebb tidal mechanical energy shows almost the same distribution under different river discharge conditions, suggesting that the ebb tidal mechanical energy is independent of riverine influence (Figure 6a).
+Furthermore, the ebb tidal mechanical energy shows almost the same distribution under different river discharge conditions, suggesting that river-tide interaction varies in such a way that the ebb tidal mechanical energy is comparable at different river discharge conditions (Figure 6a).

-As plotted the ebbed tidal mechanical energy in the wet season is still a little larger than the flooded mechanical energy (Figure 6b, red points).
+As plotted the ebb tidal mechanical energy in the wet season is still a little larger than the flood mechanical energy (Figure 6b, red points).
 This is mainly due to river-tide interactions (ρTqruEur), which reduces the flood energy and reinforces the ebb tidal energy.
 If this contribution is removed, the ebb tidal energy shows a much better agreement with the flood energy for the wet season.
 By noting that the ebb tidal energy in the no runoff case is just the ebb tidal energy without river disturbance and plotting this against the flood energy for the wet season (Figure 6b, black points) this equivalence is clearly demonstrated.
-As the energy flux in and out of the estuary is approximately equal this implies that the tide does no work and that the energy dissipation within the system is largely due to the river discharge.
+As the energy flux in and out of the estuary is approximately equal, this implies that the tide does as little work as possible while the system energy dissipation is mainly introduced by the river flow.

 4.4 Entropy production

-Leopold and Langbein, (1962) suggested that an exponential decay of the energy head is the most probable state to achieve equal entropy production per unit discharge, which is proportional to the longitudinal gradient of energy dissipation (1QdSdt=1HdHdx).
-Considering that estuaries are governed by time and directionally varying discharges over the tide, following Townend, (1999) we suggest longitudinal energy dissipation per unit volume in a combined river and tide system can be expressed by evaluating the total energy flux (including the pressure energy) over a tidal cycle (1QdFiTdx) instead of the energy head (dHdx).
+Leopold and Langbein (1962) suggested that an exponential decay of the energy head is the most probable state to achieve equal entropy production per unit discharge, which is proportional to the longitudinal gradient of energy dissipation (1QdSdt=1HdHdx, dS is entropy production, dH is change in energy head over distance dx).
+Considering that estuaries are governed by time and directionally varying discharges over the tide, following Townend (1999) we suggest longitudinal energy dissipation per unit volume in a combined river and tide system can be expressed by evaluating the total energy flux (including the pressure energy) over a tidal cycle (1QdFiTdx) instead of the energy head (dHdx).
 When it is factored by energy density (FiT/Q), the rate of entropy production per unit volume is given by:

-1QdSdt=1HdHdx=1FiT/QdFiT/Qdx=1FiTdFiTdx=constant (12)
+1QdSdt=1HdHdx=dFiTQdx∙1FiT/Q=1FiTdFiTdx=constant (12)

 An alternative proposition is that the system does uniform work along the system.
-The study by van der Wegen et al., (2008) analyzed model simulations of an 80 km basin and concluded that the tidal energy decreased linearly along the channel, once the system achieved equilibrium after some 3200 years.
+The study by van der Wegen et al. (2008) analyzed model simulations of an 80 km basin and concluded that the tidal energy decreased linearly along the channel, once the system achieved equilibrium after some 3,200 years.
 This implies uniform work per unit volume:

 dHdx=1QdFiTdx=constant (13)